Seven Laws of Noah: Biblical sources

-According to the Genesis flood narrative, a deluge covered the whole world on account of violent corruption on the earth, killing every surface-dwelling creature except Noah, his wife, his sons, their wives, and the animals taken aboard the Ark.
+Later, according to the Genesis flood narrative, a deluge covered the whole world on account of violent corruption on the earth, killing every surface-dwelling creature except Noah, his wife, his sons, their wives, and the animals taken aboard the Ark.
 According to the biblical narrative, all modern humans are descendants of Noah, thus the name Noahide Laws refers to the laws that apply to all of humanity.
-After the Flood, God sealed a covenant with Noah with the following admonitions as written in Genesis 9:4-6:
+After the Flood, God sealed a covenant with Noah with the following admonitions as written in Genesis 9:4–6: